 Piano & Guitar

-Heerak Kim - B.A. in Music Technology and Piano at George Mason University expected to graduate 2017.
+Heerak Kim - B.A. in Music Technology and Piano at George Mason University.
 Heerak Kim has both engineering and music background, combining both science and music he has been studying music production in addition to classical piano.
-Currently studies piano under Dr. Linda Monson at George Mason University.
 He has many experience in teaching piano and guitar to young students.
-He is also a lead guitarist and keyboardist at local churches.
+He has been active in performing as a lead guitarist and keyboardist at local churches.

 Michael Caracciolo - a native of Woodbridge, Virginia, is a professional classical guitarist who graduated summa cum laude with a Master’s in Music from the University of Cincinnati College-Conservatory of Music (‘19) and a Bachelor’s in Music from George Mason University (‘17).
 He studied guitar with Clare Callahan and Larry Snitzler, both students of Andrés Segovia, as well as Matthew Trkula.
 Michael has experience in solo, chamber, and large ensemble performance, and recently toured France and performed at Carnegie Hall in New York City as a member of the United States Guitar Orchestra.
 As an educator, Michael studied guitar pedagogy with Glen McCarthy, a Grammy-nominated educator in the guitar field, and served as Graduate Teaching Assistant to Clare Callahan in Cincinnati, where he taught students privately and in a classroom setting at the university.